 And this, this deal would not have passed the “galle mein kitna paisa hai” rule

-A trained chartered accountant, Rakesh Jhunjhunwala had a strong bent of mind for data and analysis but when poised with the question on how much those play a role in him selecting the businesses he’d like to invest him, the investor responded – “For me, it is 40 percent data, 20 percent analysis, 40 percent instinct.”
-In my opinion, this is a brazen Jhunjhunwala are work here and on his part, he is quite meticulous in his understanding of key elements of any stock making decisions
+A trained chartered accountant, Rakesh Jhunjhunwala had a strong bent of mind for data and analysis.
+However, when poised with the question on how much those play a role in him selecting the businesses he’d like to invest him, the investor responded – “For me, it is 40 percent data, 20 percent analysis, 40 percent instinct.”
+In my opinion, this is a brazen Jhunjhunwala are work here.
+On his part, he is quite meticulous in his understanding of key elements of any stock making decisions

 Essential Metrics that Rakesh Jhunjhunwala looks for in any investment